Igor-Kostyrenko/Ramp_up/rump_up_files/Envoy/README.md

                       address: nodeapp  # Hostname or IP address of the endpoint, this is pointing to a docker service
                       port_value: 8080  # Port number of the endpointStatic Resources
 ```

+`static_resources`
+#### It is a section where listeners and clusters are defined.

+### **Listeners**
+#### A listener specifies where the Envoy should listen for incoming connections.

+- name: Identifier for the listener (listener_0).
+- address: Network address where the listener should bind.
+- socket_address:
+  - address: `0.0.0.0` means Envoy will listen on all available network interfaces.
+  - port_value: `10000` is the port number on which Envoy listens for incoming traffic.